 The satin stitch was used for the frog’s spots and two of the cattails but with variegated threads.

 Isn’t it interesting how just these few simple changes totally change the way the design turns out?
-One of the reasons I enjoy surface embroidery is the freedom to experiment.
 You can use your imagination on colors, threads, stitches, and designs.
-We have many books to inspire you:
+There are many books to inspire you:

 Here are some excellent references for stitch instructions: